Art by Victor Ehikhamenor

 A file drawer whirred and then Marie came shooting around the dolly.
 She pulled at her nose until Sara retrieved a claim that had floated to the floor.

 "We really have to keep pace on this project.
 I know it takes some agility, but you're going to have to gain some speed."
 Her eyes seemed to pick at Sara's second-hand scalloped blouse and her longish ruffled denim skirt.
-Marie wore pants, purposely and permanently crinkled, and a formidable malachite buckle that matched her nesty-knit jacket.
+Marie wore pants, purposely and permanently crinkled, and a formidable malachite buckle matching her nesty-knit jacket.

 "I've just been finding the best angle for pulling up the staple," Sara said, showing that with a flick of her implement.